mariofv/SuperMarioGo/README.md

 ## Features & funcionalities
-- **3 different levels:** You can select a level created by us based in the diferent worlds of the original SuperMarioBros.
+- **3 different levels:** You can select a level created by us based in the diferent worlds of the original Super Mario.
-- **Original music and sounds from SuperMario**: All the background music and special effects of the original game are also from SuperMarioBros.
+- **Original music and sounds from Super Mario**: All the background music and special effects of the game are also from Super Mario.

 ## Built With

-* [Unity](https://unity3d.com/) - Used to create the code.
+* [Unity](https://unity3d.com/) - Used to create the whole game.
 * [Mixamo](https://www.mixamo.com/) - Used to generate the diferent animations.

 ## Authors